kkanggu/Algorithm_DataStructure_Practice/README.md

 >I understood LCS almost half, and I finally understand LCS with this book.
 >Thanks to the table, it's easy to understand.
 >LCS algorithm with dynamic programming has a time complexity of O(mn).

+Day 21
+>Chapter 'Greedy Algorithm' end.
+>This chapter is about greedy algorithm.
+>Former algorithm 'Dijkstra' is also greedy algorithm.
+>I learned Huffman algorithm, and it's very useful.